Li Kochman

-Li Kochman (or Lee, לי קוכמן; born 18 April 1995) is an Israeli judoka.
-He competes in the under 90 kg weight category, and won a silver medal in the 2019 European Judo Championships.
+Li Kochman (or Lee, לי קוכמן; Born 18 April 1995) is an Israeli retired judoka.
+He competed in the under 90 kg weight category, and won a silver medal in the 2019 European Judo Championships.

 Judo career

 2011–19

 Kochman won a bronze medal at the 2011 European Cadet Championships (U-17).
 He also won a bronze medal at the 2014 European U23 Championships.

 Kochman won bronze at the 2015 Budapest Grand Prix (90 kg) and a silver medal at the 2016 Zagreb Grand Prix.

 In 2017 Kochman won the gold medal at the European Open in Belgrade.
 That year he lost in the finals of the European Open in Minsk and the European Open in Bucharest.

 In 2018 Kochman won a silver medal at the European Open in Sofia.
 That year he also won a bronze medal at the 2018 Tbilisi Grand Prix.

 Kochman won a silver medal at the 2019 European Games in Minsk.